-Industry Country Greece Partner name CRETHIDEV materials targeted on Identification of projects and documents at national and regional level with a focus on the advanced materials targeted on green, smart, digital knowledge and impact of COVID 19 on the adoption of new working methodologies in industry. ☐ Target application areas of the producers of te xtile materials in your country ne level of the most emerging ium term to the market nee g skills that result in occupations that will best respond ds. ☐ Areas of knowledge e development for new cros s-cutting knowledge and business models Typology of resource Strategy Project Report, study Other (please, specify) Website, link, contact: https://greece20.gov.gr/w content/uploads/2021/07/ p- /NRRP_Greece_2_0_English.pdf Relevant information: Please explain when was achieved. conducted, the target group, and the main results Greece 2.0: Greece's Recovery and Resilience Plan contains a comprehensive and coherent set of reforms and investments, structured into four (4) pillars: a) Green transitions, b) Digital transformation, c) Employment, skills, and social cohesion and d) Private investment and transformation of the economy The investements and refo rms include among others: for Digital transformation The digital transformation of small and medium enterprises via procurement of equipment, cloud services and on-line services, such as modern technologies of electronic payment, work from home, digital office etc. for Employment, skills and social cohesion employment, with Reform of the Voc Reforms and in Universities in r g, up-skilling and reskilling programmes boosting an emphasis on green and digital skills cational Education Training and Apprenticeship system vestments promoting the performance of Greek esearch and innovation, private sector sponsored mes, and the quality of education offered to students, and relevance to the Jahour market
+Industry Country Greece Partner name CRETHIDEV materials targeted or ication of projects and documents at national and regional level with a focus on the advance als targeted on green, smart, digital knowledge and impact of COVID 19 on the adoption of new g methodologies in industry.
+Target application areas of the producers of te xtile materials in your country he level of the most emergin dium term to the market nee g skills that result in occupations that will best respond ds.
+Areas of knowledge ge development for new cros s-cutting knowledge and business models Typology of resource Strategy Project Report, study Other (please, specify) Website, link, contact: https://greece20.gov.gr/wp- content/uploads/2021/07/NRRP_Greece_2_0_English.pdf Relevant information: Please explain when was conducted, the target group, and the main results achieved.
+Greece 2.0: Greece's Recovery and Resilience Plan contains a comprehensive and coherent set of reforms and investments, structured into four (4) pillars: a) Green transitions, b) Digital transformation, c) Employment, skills, and social cohesion and d) Private investment and transformation of the economy The investments and reforms include among others: for Digital transformation The digital transformation of small and medium enterprises via procurement of equipment, cloud services and on-line services, such as modern technologies of electronic payment, work from home, digital office etc. for Employment, skills and social cohesion Additional skilling, up-skilling and reskilling programmes boosting employment, with an emphasis on green and digital skills Reform of the Vocational Education Training and Apprenticeship system Reforms and investments promoting the performance of Greek Universities in research and innovation, private sector sponsored